Learn about balanced comparison with multiple concepts. |

 Note: Task groups are limited to five tasks in total.
 To ensure balance across all concepts, each group should have no more than five tasks.

-First study (3 Concept setup v1a)
+First study (3 Concept setup version 1a)

-3 Concept setup v1b
+3 Concept setup version 1b

 - Create a duplicate of the 3 Concept setup v1a test.